Bryan Lee-Lauduski

-Bryan Lee-Lauduski (born January 3, 1984) is a former American football quarterback who played one season with the Iowa Barnstormers of the Arena Football League (AFL).
-He first enrolled at the University of California, Davis before transferring to Southern Oregon University.
-He attended Carlsbad High School in Carlsbad, California.
+Bryan Lee-Lauduski (born January 3, 1984) is an American former professional football quarterback who played one season with the Iowa Barnstormers of the Arena Football League (AFL).
+He played college football at the University of California, Davis and Southern Oregon University.

-Early years
+Early life

-Lee-Lauduski played high school football for the Carlsbad High School Lancers.
+Lee-Lauduski was born on January 3, 1984, in San Diego, California.
+He played high school football at Carlsbad High School in Carlsbad, California.
 He was named All-Conference his senior year.